-Many people use a mouthwash to help make their breath fresher but do not necessarily make the connection between the ingredients in the mouthwash and their possible effect, good or bad, on their teeth.
-So what effect does mouthwash really have on teeth and should it be part of everyone’s arsenal to help keep their teeth in good shape together with regular brushing, flossing and visits to the dentist?
+Many people use a mouthwash to help make their breath fresher.
+However, many more people do not necessarily make the connection between the ingredients in the mouthwash and their possible effect, good or bad, on their teeth.
+So, is mouthwash good for your teeth?
+And should it be part of everyone’s arsenal to help keep their teeth in good shape together with regular brushing, flossing and visits to the dentist?

 Not every mouthwash is the same